Merkoba/Meltdown/commands.md

 ---

->ontop
+>sticky

-Make the window stay at the top or not
+Make the window stay at the top

-Aliases: toggleontop, toggletop, alwaysontop, sticky
+Aliases: ontop, togglesticky, alwaysontop

 ---